-Fashion and Textiles Careers I COURSE #542001/542011 PRINCIPLES OF FASHION & TEXTILES COURSE #730101/730111 Fashion and Textiles Careers II COURSE #542101/542111
+Fashion and Textiles Careers II COURSE #542101/542111

 Fashion and Textiles Careers I prepares students for occupations and higher education programs of study related to the entire spectrum of careers in the fashion industry.
 This course builds a foundation that prepares students to enter the Fashion Careers II course.
-Major topics include: review of the dimensions of clothing. investigation of design elements and principles, evaluating manufacturing process, reviewing the processes from fiber production to items of clothing being worn, overall review of the textile and apparel industry, investigation of fashion designers, customer relations and best practices, fashion merchandising, forecasting trends, impact of social media on the fashion industry, and career exploration and A project based approach experience. with commercial/industry applications is a kev component of this course of study.
+Major topics include: review of the dimensions of clothing, investigation of design elements and principles, evaluating manufacturing process, reviewing the processes from fiber production to items of clothing being worn, overall review of the textile and apparel industry, investigation of fashion designers, customer relations and best practices, fashion merchandising, forecasting trends, impact of social media on the and career fashion industry, exploration and experience.
+A project based approach with commercial/industry applications is a component of this course of study.
 Student experiences may be either school-based or "on-thejob" or a combination of the two.
 Work-based experiences in the fashion industry are strongly encouraged.
 A standards-based plan guides the students' experiences.
 This course is a core component of four-year career plans for the career clusters of Personal & Commercial Services; Manufacturing & Processing; and Art, A/V Technology & Communications.
 It is recommended for students with interests in apparel, textiles, and fashion career pathways and provides the foundation for continuing study.
 Students are monitored in their experiences by the Fashion Careers I teacher.
 Articulation with postsecondary programs is encouraged.

-- Recommended Grade Level: 10,11, 12 - Recommended Prerequisites: Preparing for College and Careers; Introduction to Fashion and Textiles Foundations - Credits: 2 semester course, 2 semesters required, 1-3 credits per semester, 6 credits maximum - Counts as elective or directed elective for all diplomas
+- Recommended Grade Level: 10,11, 12 - Recommended Prerequisites: Preparing for College and Careers; Introduction to Fashion and Textiles Foundations - Credits: 2 semester course, 2 semesters required, 1credits per semester, 6 credits maximum - Counts as elective or directed elective for all diplomas